Wisc-HCI/Synthe/README.md

 To install Synthé, the following are required:

-- Python 3
+- Python 3, with the following installed:
+	- watson_developer_cloud
+	- google-cloud-speech
+	- rasa_nlu
+	- PyAudio
+	- sounddevice
-- Python bindings for the Z3 prover
+	- python bindings for the z3 prover

+If PyAudio fails to install, you may need to install ```libportaudio2``` and ```portaudio19-dev``` onto your system.
+On Ubuntu, this can be done with ```sudo apt-get install libportaudio2 portaudio19-dev```.

+Rasa-nlu will likely require sklearn_crfsuite and spacy to work.
+Spacy requires a model of the English language to work, which you can install with ```python3 -m spacy download en```.

+You must also have the following installed:

 - D3
 - Dagre D3
-- Rasa-nlu
-- PyAudio
-- sounddevice

 Once the above libraries are installed, pull the code from this repository.